offbynull/learn/Math/input/input.md

 ```

-Then, count the number of digits in the partial and write out the matching word...
+Then, count the number of digits in the fractional and write out the matching word...

 | Count | Word                  |
 |-------|-----------------------|